Drugs

 Is all this people destined to die young?

-— They entered this world thinking they could control it, but suddenly they feel the door close behind them.
+— They entered this world thinking they could control it, but suddenly they hear the door close behind them.
 For most, there is no way out.
-You can't be a hitman who has worked for ten years, who has killed all these people and knows who the bosses are, and expect someone to let you go.
+You can't be a hitman who has worked for ten years, who has killed all these people and who knows who the bosses are, and expect someone to let you go.
 It's not feasible.
-There was a narco, El Químico, who collaborated with the Americans and had about 35 family members killed as punishment for testifying.
+There was a narco, el Químico, who collaborated with the Americans and had about 35 family members killed as punishment for testifying.
 It's an extraordinarily nihilistic world.
-If you're a hitman, you think you won't make it to 30, so you go out and spend all your money, live to the fullest.
-That's why there's so much drugs and so much sex: there's no hope for tomorrow, so we spend money in the stupidest way possible.
+If you're a hitman, you think you won't make it to 30, so you go out and spend all your money, live life to the fullest.
+That's why there's so much drugs and so much sex: there's no hope for tomorrow, so we spend money in the most stupid way possible.

 — Absolutely.
-And I'm very careful about that: I detest the mythologizing of narcos.
-I hate people walking around with Pablo Escobar t-shirts.
-I think Hollywood and television are very much to blame because they present them as the villains, dangerous but attractive at the same time.
+And I am very cautious about that: I detest the mythologization of narcos.
+I hate people walking down the street in Pablo Escobar t-shirts.
+I think Hollywood and television are very much to blame because they present them as the bad guys, dangerous but attractive at the same time.
 When you go to the clubs where the cartels throw parties, you can smell sex in the air.
 There are models, all drugged up, in sex and party sessions that last three days.
 There are the most famous actresses in Colombia.
 When these guys start in this world, they want to buy their mother a house, they want a fast car and expensive clothes, but they also want a model partner.
 Sex is there from the beginning, and that's why it's such a seductive world: it offers you the idea that you can have it all.
-When they get the model or the TV presenter, their point of view is confirmed: that everyone is for sale.
+When they get the model or the television presenter, their point of view is confirmed: that everyone is for sale.